bhavanipn/etl-data-pipeline-using-airflow/README.md

 ## About the Maintainer

-This project is currently maintained by SUMMARY.
+This project is currently maintained by Naga Bhavani Puvvala.

 SUMMARY is a Software Engineer with 3+ years of professional experience, specializing in developing scalable, enterprise-grade applications.
 Proficient in Python, Pandas, and various data engineering concepts, SUMMARY is dedicated to building robust and efficient data pipelines.